Find Affordable College Courses

 Women make up 49% of the economics majors at the school.

-Yale University landed the #6 spot in the 2023 rankings for the most popular master’s degree economics programs.
+With a ranking of #6, Yale University did quite well on this year’s most popular schools for economics students working on their master’s degree.
 Located in the medium-sized city of New Haven, Yale is a private not-for-profit school with a fairly large student population.

 Women make up 26% of the economics majors at the school.